Two-term silting and $\tau$-cluster morphism categories: -cluster morphism categories

-Our main aim of this section is to show that the category defined above generalises the $\tau$-cluster morphism category of Buan--Marsh (and Buan--Hanson), which we denote by $\tcmc^{\rm BM}_A$.
-For a $\tau$-tilting finite algebra $A$, recall that the objects of $\tcmc^{\rm BM}_A$ are the wide subcategories of $\fgMod A$.
-For general finite dimensional algebras, its objects the $\tau$-perpendicular wide subcategories $J(M,Q)$, where $(M,Q)$ is a support $\tau$-tilting pair in $\fgMod A$ \cite{BH21}.
+Our main aim of this section is to show that the category defined above generalises the $\tau$-cluster morphism category of Buan--Marsh (and Buan--Hanson), which we denote by $\tcmc^{\rm BM}_{{\Lambda}}$, where ${\Lambda}$ is a finite dimensional $k$-algebra.
+For a $\tau$-tilting finite algebra ${\Lambda}$, recall that the objects of $\tcmc^{\rm BM}_{{\Lambda}}$ are the wide subcategories of $\fgMod B$.
+For arbitrary finite dimensional $k$-algebras, its objects are the $\tau$-perpendicular wide subcategories, namely those that are of the form $J(M,{R})$ for some {$\tau$-rigid pair} $(M,{R})$ in $\fgMod {\Lambda}$ \cite{BH21}.
 There is a morphism